Overview

 The col_rel_width

-can be used to align column header with different number of columns.
+can be used to align column header

 By using rtf_colheader